Here are the main reasons, you would want FastTrack Automation Studio instead of Desktop Authority (DA):

 state server, this works by clients sharing an XML state file on the netlogon share (or the location you select), so each client knows how many other

 clients are installing at the time, when a "slot" is needed.
-The central file, along with log files, are located in the root folder of the central location, you chose.

 On the "Software Deploy" page you set up software that you would like to install on clients.
 You simply point to an MSI file on your network using UNC and the GUI will